ikhondker/anypo/docs/tenant/anypo-tenant-functional-20240816.md

 	user: sees only his PR

 - don't allow REJECTED PR to delete or cancel as it has dbu rows.
 - only can submit own dept PR.
 WHY dept?
-Ristricted to OWN PR
+Restricted to OWN PR
 - dept_budget_id set during submissions
 - Function currency amounts is set during submit
 - rejected pr can not be re-submitted.
 Instead copy